ToKalon Vineyard, Oakville, Napa Valley.

 Lake Cynthia Vineyards, Napa Valley, California.

 Owned by Kitchak Cellars, the Lake Cynthia Vineyard is the source for SCHERZO, our Cabernet Rosato.
+The grapes for our very top Cabernet - CRESCENDO are grown here.
 It is also the source for both Merlot and Cabernet Sauvignon for our ADAGIO, Proprietary Blend, Napa Valley Red Wine and our MOZART Napa Valley Estate Reserve Merlot.
 It is also the source for the Marsanne and Roussanne grapes for our VIVACE' Ermitage Blanc white wine.

 The Lake Cynthia Vineyard's microclimate features foggy mornings, warm days and cool bay breezes in the late afternoon.
 The soils consist of moderately to well drained rocky soils on old alluvial fans which are excellent for extraordinary Cabernet Sauvignon and Merlot grapes.
 Because of its location on the Silverado Bench at the southern end of the Napa Valley, Lake Cynthia Vineyard's temperatures are often 10 degrees cooler than the temperatures just a few miles north as a result of the regular late afternoon breeze blowing up the valley from the San Pablo Bay and San Francisco Bay.
 Located on the east side of the valley, the Vineyard also receives more hours of afternoon sun than the vineyards on the valley floor or on the west side of the valley.
 The result is an excellent balance of a large amount of light without too much heat, less respiration of grape acids due to the cooler temperatures and greater ripening of fruit due to both longer hours of sunlight and longer "hang-time" prior to picking in the fall.